 This page should inform regarding the standards and ideals of Rotary Membership.
 Below is info from RI.

-- Club Service focuses on strengthening fellowship and ensuring the club’s effective functioning.
+- Club Service focuses on strengthening fellowship and ensuring the effective functioning of the club.

 - Vocational Service encourages Rotarians to serve others through their vocations and to practice high ethical standards.